Maheshmuddunuru/MITM-Detection-Mechanism-at-client-side-using-Machine-Learning-Algorithms/README.md

 ## Files to run

-The main file to run this project is available here [Model.ipynb](https://github.com/Maheshmuddunuru/MITM-Detection-Mechanism-at-client-side-using-Machine-Learning-Algorithms/blob/main/Model.ipynb)-- Main Code
+The main file to run this project is available here [Model.ipynb](https://github.com/Maheshmuddunuru/MITM-Detection-Mechanism-at-client-side-using-Machine-Learning-Algorithms/blob/main/Model.ipynb) and the dataset required to run the code is available in the Dataset folder[WIFIDATACSV1.csv](https://github.com/Maheshmuddunuru/MITM-Detection-Mechanism-at-client-side-using-Machine-Learning-Algorithms/blob/main/Dataset/WIFIDATAcsv1.csv)
 <br/>
 Datasets Folder-- Contains dataset used for this project